Crime author Steven Cooper on Advice for Writers: where to go (and not to go).

 Here’s my final piece of non-advice advice: Maybe this isn’t the time for you to worry about expertise.
 Maybe you need some more time to improvise.
 Who am I to crush your spontaneity?
 I am nobody.
 Go wild.
 Take an adventure.
 Get that stuff out of your brain and onto the paper.
 Put your dead body on the third page and your sex scene on the first.
 Sprinkle adverbs liberally (Stephen King will vomit because he famously hates adverbs) then kill them just as liberally.
 Write in first-person present tense, or past tense, or future tense.
 Who the f-ck cares?
 The point is: just write.
 Worry about seeking expertise when you’re done with the first draft.
 Seriously.
 Just write that shit down.
 Asking for expertise or, God forbid, advice before you’ve written a first draft is just procrastination by any other name.
 If you’re just looking to procrastinate, go have lunch with your mother.
 Or take Cha-Cha Marie for a walk.
 Give my love to Aunt Betty.

-Steven Cooper's Valley of shadows is our september 2019
+Steven Cooper's Valley of shadows was published in 2019